reliqarts/laravel-scavenger/README.md

 return [
     // debug mode?
     'debug' => false,

-    // whther log file should be written
+    // whether log file should be written
     'log' => true,

     // How much detail is expected in output, 1 being the lowest, 3 being highest.